reedes/vim-quotable/README.markdown

 ### Entering straight quotes

-However, in some cases straight quotes are desired, such as:
+In some cases, straight (ASCII) quotes are needed, such as:

   ```
   “print "Hello World!"” is a simple program you can write in Python.
   ```

-To avoid transform and insert a "straight" quote character instead, enter `«Ctrl-V»` before quote key:
+To insert a straight quote instead, enter `«Ctrl-V»` before quote key:

 * `«Ctrl-V»"` - straight double quote
 * `«Ctrl-V»'` - straight single quote